surge-synthesizer/sst-jucegui/README.md

 - Slider:
     - Horiz and Vert
-    - Superclass allowing slider and knob to share styles for instance
 - Knob:
     - group 3: animation on knob
     - opposite direction for slow, not just shift